MTN Nigeria has paid N80 billion of the N330

 MTN, he said, had no choice because when the law was made, it was for all unregistered SIM cards.

-The fine, according to the law is N200,000 and the law never anticipated that one company will be in violation to the tune of 5 million lines.
+that one company will be in violation to the tune of 5 million lines.

-He said the government had to look at a number of factors because they might pack up if they have to pay the amount as specified.
+He said the government had to look at a number of factors because they

-“We also knew that we invited the international community to come and invest and anything that will be done which will shake the confidence of international investors in Nigerian economy, we must avoid it.
+invest and anything that will be done which will shake the confidence of

-“Consequently, we must not throw away the baby with the bath water, if they had packed up and left, let us assume all their staff are not more than 5,000, it means all of those 5,000 will lose their jobs.
+we must not throw away the baby with the bath water, if they had packed

 “Also those who made investment, who bought shares will lose their shares and the Nigeria banking sector would go into crisis."